midtown-ai/glossary/glossary/m.md

 # Multi-Agent Environment

- An [environment] where several agent can coexist?
+ An [environment] where several agent can coexist? a [Society Of Mind]

  See also [M], [Game Theory]